mindsers/configfile/README.md

 ## Support

-*Configfile* is licensed under an Apache-2.0 license, which means that it's completely free open source software.
+*Configfile* is licensed under an Apache-2.0 license, which means that it's a  completely free open source software.
 Unfortunately, *Configfile* doesn't make itself.
 Version 1.0.0 is the next step, which will result in many late, beer-filled nights of development.

 If you're using *Configfile* and want to support the development, you now have the chance!
 Go on my [Patreon page](https://www.patreon.com/mindsers) and become my joyful patron!!